 Second, I was a dedicated GoDaddy customer for several years until discovering InMotion.
 I was very hesitant about making the switch.

 Anyway, I wanted to get serious about blogging and felt it was time to step it up a notch.
 No more playing around.
 I needed to re-build the blog from the ground up.
-It was time to invest in a VPS (virtual private server) and get off of shared hosting.
 After all the research had been done, I said goodbye to GoDaddy.
-I chose InMotion Hosting’s VPS-1000 which runs on SSDs (solid-state drives).
+I chose InMotion Hosting.
+Their servers are equipped with SSDs (solid-state drives).

 InMotion Uses Solid-State Drives